-This course is an exegetical study of I Thessalonians and II Thessalonians focusing on their historical background, purpose, and occasion for writing.
-Attention is given to their thematic elements of: the Lord's return, eschatology, the Christian life, and Paul's gospel and ministry.
-Pauline vocabulary is also emphasized.
+Thessalonians provides an exegetical study of I and II Thessalonians.
+Topics covered include their historical background, purpose, and occasion for writing and thematic elements such as eschatology, the Christian life, and Paul's gospel and ministry.
+Special emphasis is placed on the use and meaning of particular Pauline vocabulary.
+Prerequisites: Hermeneutics

-NT3347 1,2 Peter, and Jude
+NT3347 1, 2 Peter, and Jude